 The employees required to sustain food truck business model of Eat out are:

-- 1 Co-Manager to help in overall operations in each truck
+- 1 Co-Manager to help in overall operations

 - 5 Professional Chefs